-The mid-section is a request composer that provides options to further modify your request via Headers, Body, Params, or Raw views.
+The mid-section provides options to further modify your request through the following options:

 The bottom section is a response inspector, which shows the response from the executed request.